16 Strawberries Benefits, Nutrition, Recipe And Side Effects

 Strawberries are also an excellent source of vitamin C, which can cleanse the skin and keep it healthy.
 The berries have other skin benefits too – they improve your complexion, tone and soothe irritated skin, and offer protection from UV radiation.

-You can simply mix strawberry paste with some honey and apply it to your face every morning.
+To prepare a strawberry facial pack, you can simply mix the strawberry paste with some honey and apply it to your face every morning.
 Leave the mask on for 15 minutes and wash with cold water.
 You can replace honey with rose water as well.
 Or even add milk to the recipe.
 All these ingredients work wonders in improving skin health.

 15. May Prevent Hair Fall